What is Christmas?

 Some people also celebrate Christmas in July.
 The event is centered around Christmas-themed activities with the goal of getting in the spirit of Christmas during July.
 Christmas in July does not replace Christmas in December, but is enjoyed as an extra celebration.

 Secret Santa is a gift exchange tradition that has its roots in early Christmas traditions.
 The original ‘Secret Santas’ were the gift-bearing helpers of St. Nick.
 Today, it’s celebrated as a gift exchange occasion that renews bonds between family and friends, and as a moment to solidify connections between usually busy co-workers – like a Secret Santa office party.
 Creating a Secret Santa gift exchange means creating a moment of togetherness and delight.
 There’s always the anticipation of “who will be my Secret Santa?”.
 It’s always a fun surprise!
 Read more about the different forms of Secret Santa in this blog.
 For more Secret Santa inspiration and Secret Santa gift ideas be sure to check out these Secret Santa Ideas.
+You can even set up a Secret Santa gift exchange without email on the DrawNames Secret Santa App.

 Secret Santa rules